Usicayos Gold Project

 In August of 2024 Palamina resumed drilling in the Sol de Oro zone where a total, 2,306 metres in nine drillholes were completed by the end of November 2024.
 Palamina’s drilling program tested the 4 main SDO zones.
 Results from drilling were returned as follows:

 Palamina’s inaugural drill program in the Sol de Oro zone targeted the north and south ends of an interpreted flower structure, as well as the eastern zone between them.
 Drilling at SDO East revealed extensive mineralization, with gold grades increasing toward the north.
-Drill holes US124-02 and US124-03 successfully intercepted Manto 1, but did not reach Manto 2 due to drilling challenges that led to their abandonment before reaching the target depth.
-Mantos 3 and 4 remain to be drill tested.
+Drill holes US124-02 and US124-03 successfully intercepted the uppermost manto, but did not reach the lower ones due to drilling challenges that led to their abandonment before reaching the target depth.

 At SDO S, drillhole USI24-04 intercepted a mineralized blind microdiorite intrusive 113 metres down hole, with gold mineralization associated with pyrite and pyrrhotite, occurring as disseminations and in massive sulfide veinlets.
 USI24-05 is a scissor hole drilled from the same platform.
 Mineralization at SDO S dips to the north on the south end of the flower structure.
 Both drillholes intercepted multiple visible gold zones associated with pyrite and pyrrhotite.